 Byron Writers Festival offers a range of information to support writers.
 On this page, you can find information about pitching, publishing, literary agents and contracts.
-For an up-to-date list of writing competitions and opportunities, see our blog.
+Writers can also find an up-to-date list of writing competitions and opportunities on our website.

 This section provides a list of key elements to be included in a pitch or query letter to a publisher, literary agent or award, key elements of a synopsis, and what to include in an author biography.

 The hook or tagline: One sentence that gives an overview of your book and piques the publisher’s interest.

 The mini-synopsis: outlining the main characters, their motivations and narrative arc, including the resolution.

 The writer biography: Keep it simple, stick to facts.
 This can be a simple one sentence statement of who you are.
 You may want to include a sentence explaining your connection to the subject matter.
 Why are you the right person to tell this story?